 Retail banking is the core business of Crédit Mutuel Alliance Fédérale.
-It includes the local banks of the 13 Crédit Mutuel federations, the CIC network, Banque Européenne du Crédit Mutuel, CIC Iberbanco, Targobank in Germany and Spain, the Cofidis Participations Group, Banque Casino and all the specialized businesses whose products are marketed by the branch networks: equipment leasing and hire purchase, real estate leasing, factoring, asset management, employee savings and real estate sales.
+It includes the local banks of the 14 Crédit Mutuel federations, the CIC (including CIC Iberbanco) network and, Banque Européenne du Crédit Mutuel, Targobank in Germany and Spain, the Cofidis Participations Group, Banque Casino and all the specialized businesses whose products are marketed by the branch networks: equipment leasing and hire purchase, real estate leasing, factoring, asset management, employee savings and real estate sales.